 The following courses, as taught at USCB, have been approved for this requirement: HIST B111, HIST B430, HIST B442, HIST B469, POLI B201.
-Equivalent and non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Director of General Education.
-Advanced Placement (AP) and International Baccalaureate (IB) course credits that permit exemption are processed by the Office of the Registrar.
-For more information, please see page 107.

-Foreign Language0-3 This requirement may be satisfied by completing one of the following: - Complete the B201-level of first foreign language - Complete the B101-level of a second foreign language - Complete a literature course for a language other than English - Complete a Special Topics Language or Linguistics-Based course approved by Department Chair Choose one sequence: HIST B101, B102; HIST B111, B112; HIST B115, B116 You may take one course within a sequence to fulfill General Education requirements; if so you must take the second course in the sequence to fulfill History program requirements.
-Courses selected from African American Studies, English (except composition courses), fine arts, foreign languages and literatures, history, philosophy (except 110, 111) or religious studies Philosophy B110 or B111 may be used to satisfy the second General Education quantitative reasoning requirement Courses selected from anthropology, economics, geography, political science, psychology, or sociology III.
-Major Requirements (each with a grade of "C" or better): 33 hours of 300+ level history credit split along the following lines: Five additional courses numbered 300 or above15 "non-Western" means a non-American or -European history course.
+II.
+Program Requirements Foreign Language0-3 This requirement may be satisfied by completing one of the following: - Complete the B201-level of first foreign language - Complete the B101-level of a second foreign language Complete a literature course for a language other than English - Complete a Special Topics Language or Linguistics-Based course approved by Department Chair History Choose one sequence: HIST B101, B102; HIST B111, B112; HIST B115, B116 You may take one course within a sequence to fulfill General Education requirements; if so you must take the second course in the sequence to fulfill History program requirements.
+Humanities Courses selected from African American Studies, English (except composition courses), fine arts, foreign languages and literatures, history, philosophy (except 110, 111) or religious studies Philosophical Reasoning (a course in logic, either PHIL B110 or B111) Philosophy B110 or B111 may be used to satisfy the second General Education quantitative reasoning requirement Social/Behavioral Sciences Courses selected from anthropology, economics, geography, political science, psychology, or sociology III.
+Major Requirements (each with a grade of "C" or better): 33 hours of 300+ level history credit split along the following lines: HIST B300 Two courses in European History, pre- and post- 1660 Two courses in American History, pre- and post- 1860 One non-Western course (any period) Five additional courses numbered 300 or above "non-Western" means a non-American or -European history course.
 Examples: courses on Asia, Africa and Latin America; courses with a predominantly non-Western focus, e.g., European colonialism in Africa.
-Total hours required......120
+IV.
+Electives Total hours required120